pineppa/42_2_minitalk/README.md

 * A bitwise NOT is like a XOR between 11111111 and the 8 bits value;
 * `>>` and `<<` are equivalent to a division by 2 and a multiplication by 2;

+## Code explaination

+This project requires the creation of 2 programs, a client and a server, which needs to be able to communicate with each others via the usage of signals.
+To accomplish this, the client will deconstruct the message bit by bit and the server will be able to reconstruct it.

 ## Structure of sigaction

 ```
 struct sigaction {
     void     (*sa_handler)(int);
     void     (*sa_sigaction)(int, siginfo_t *, void *);